Delphi Falls (waterfall)

-Delphi Falls is a two-tiered waterfall located in the 66 acre Delphi Falls County Park on the East Branch of Limestone Creek southeast of Delphi Falls and west-southwest of Union.
+Delphi Falls is a two-tiered waterfall located in the 66 acre Delphi Falls County Park on Limestone Creek southeast of the hamlet of Delphi Falls.
 The lower falls are 62 ft tall, while the upper are 54 ft.

+The land, which was a tourist attraction in the early 20th century, was privately owned and closed to public access as early as the 1950s until 2018, when it was purchased and turned into a county park.